hashicorp/terraform-provider-aws/docs/contributing/provider-design.md

 To model the separate invitation/proposal in Terraform resources:

-* Typically the authorization side has separate and sufficient creation and read API functionality to create an "invite" or "proposal" resource.
+* Typically the authorization side has separate and sufficient creation and read API functionality to create an "invitation" or "proposal" resource.
 * If the acceptance side has separate and sufficient accept, read, and reject API functionality, then an "accepter" resource may be created, where the operations are mapped as:
     * Create: Accepts the invitation/proposal.
     * Read: Reads the invitation/proposal to determine status.
-If not found, then it should fallback to reading the API resource associated with the invitation/proposal/association.
+If not found, then it should fallback to reading the API resource associated with the invitation/proposal.
 As evidenced in some previous API implementations, the invitation/proposal may be temporary and removed from the API after an indeterminate amount of time which may not be documented or easily discoverable from testing.
     * Delete: Rejects or otherwise deletes the invitation/proposal.

 Otherwise, to model an implicit acceptance in Terraform resources: